LukeAlbarracin/QuizMaster/README.md

 The frontend is implemented as an Android application in Java.
 It uses the [Volley Library](https://github.com/google/volley) to perform HTTP requests.

 ### Backend
 The backend uses the [Google Cloud Platform (GCP)](https://cloud.google.com/docs) and also uses [Spring Boot](https://spring.io/projects/spring-boot).
 More importantly, it uses the [Apache OpenNLP library](https://opennlp.apache.org/) to perform sentence analysis to send information back to the client.
+The backend can be found [here](https://github.com/LukeAlbarracin/opennlp-java-backend/blob/master/README.md).

 ## References
 - [Guide to OpenNLP](https://www.baeldung.com/apache-open-nlp)